Go server extensions

 What the generator writes

-On each npm run packages:generate, for every package with a server field, the generator:
+On each pnpm run packages:generate (and on the workspace-root pnpm install), for every present feature with a server field, the generator:

 -